Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 - Get a list of all Tenants
 - Get a Tenant by its Id
 - Update a Tenant
+- Deactivate a Tenant
 - Create new Tenant API Keys
 - Get a list of all Tenant API Keys
 - Get a Tenant API Key by its Public Key value
+- Update a Tenant API Key
 - Delete a Tenant API Key

 **Note:** - The Tenant functions available to an Account are limited to Tenant creation and Tenant API Keys only.